-Do you have one of the 10 best credit cards of 2021?
+Do you have one of the 10 best credit cards of March 2021? - CNN Underscored

 - Terms apply.

+Welcome bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first six months after opening the account.

-It’s not a cheap card with a $250 annual fee, but the perks on the Amex Gold can quickly outweigh its cost, especially in 2021 thanks to its numerous statement credits.
+What we like about the American Express Gold: It’s not a cheap card with a $250 annual fee, but the perks on the Amex Gold can quickly outweigh its cost, thanks to its numerous statement credits.

 Aside from earning a lot of points, you’ll get up to $10 in statement credits each month with the Amex Gold when you use your card to pay at select food merchants, including Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.

-And starting in early 2021, you’ll also get up to $10 in Uber Cash each month, which can be used for either Uber rides or Uber Eats orders.
+You’ll also get up to $10 in Uber Cash each month, which can be used for either Uber rides or Uber Eats orders.
 So if you’re ordering out regularly these days, you can easily use up both the Uber Cash and the dining credits each month.

-But for one year only in 2021, the Amex Gold also comes with up to $100 in annual airline fee credits.
-These can be used on your airline of choice for incidental fees, such as checked bag fees and carry-on pet fees.
-So if you’re able to utilize all of these credits in 2021, that’s up to $340 in credits, which means you’re actually ahead by $90 even after paying the card’s $250 annual fee.
+If you’re able to utilize all of these credits each year, that’s up to $240 in credits, which means you’re effectively only paying $10 for the card even with its $250 annual fee.

-Related: The American Express Gold Card is effectively paying you to have it this year.
+Related: The American Express Gold Card practically pays for itself — and the Rose Gold version is back.

 What could be better: The Amex Gold earns points that can be redeemed a number of ways, but are best used for travel.
 That means you’ll likely want to hold off on redeeming the points you earn with this card until travel resumes more broadly.
-If you’re looking for a card with rewards that you can use more immediately, you might be better off with a cash back card.
+So, if you’re looking for a card with rewards that you can use more immediately, you might be better off with a cash back card.

 You’ll also want to look elsewhere if you can’t utilize the annual credits on the Amex Gold, which do require a bit of effort to maximize since they’re doled out monthly.
 Otherwise you’ll be paying a lot of money for the card and not getting the most for it.